pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 How to Create or Suppress Annotation Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Normally, the pixmap of a page also renders the images of any annotations.
-Starting with PyMuPDF v1.16.0, you can suppress that via ``page.getPixmap(..., annots=False, ...)``.
+Normally, the pixmap of a page also shows the page's annotations.
+Occasionally, this may not be desireable.

+To suppress the annotation images on a rendered page, just specify ``annots=False`` in :meth:`Page.getPixmap`.

-Just like pages, :ref:`Annot` objects have a :meth:`Annot.getPixmap` method.
+You can also render annotations separately: :ref:`Annot` objects have their own :meth:`Annot.getPixmap` method.
 The resulting pixmap has the same dimensions as the annotation rectangle.

 ----------